3 Days Playing Mermaids in Mallorca

 Assuming you’ve opted to traverse the island with the help of a coach tour, you’ll begin your day with pick-up from Puerto de Palma around 9:20 AM.
 From here, you’ll be whisked away across the width of the island to the north end, where the quaint town of Alcúdia awaits.

-Alcúdia is home to well-preserved medieval walls and a historic old town that dates back to the 13th century.
+Alcúdia is home to well-preserved medieval walls and a historic old town which dates back to the 13th century.
 As the capital of Mallorca during the Roman period, Roman ruins can be found scattered about, including the remains of the ancient city of Pollentia.

 Given that the time you’ll spend in Alcúdia is one of the longer stops on this 8-hour tour of Mallorca, I’d recommend getting a bite to eat here before you need to return to the coach.
 My best friend and I ate paella at The Corner, but after receiving an onslaught of some of the worst reviews I’ve ever seen on TripAdvisor it appears to be permanently closed.
 I really didn’t find the food to be that bad, but nonetheless you can still try this traditional Spanish dish at Restaurante Fonda Llabrés, which has mildly better reviews than The Corner.
 The timing of this stop is tricky, because the really fantastic spots like Restaurant Celler Ca'n Costa don’t open until later in the afternoon when you’ll already be on your way to Port de Pollença.
-That being said, expect to eat average food from one of the café’s catering to tourists and opening early—since authentic Spanish spots will likely be opening in the late morning anyways—and you won’t be disappointed.
-If your heart is set on enjoying delectable paella don’t worry, you’ll be cooking some yourself on the third day of this itinerary!
+That being said, expect to eat average food from one of the café’s catering to tourists which thus opens early—since authentic Spanish spots will likely be opening in the late morning anyways—and you won’t be disappointed.
+If your heart is set on enjoying delectable paella don’t worry, you’ll be cooking some yourself on the third day of this itinerary anyways!

 Port de Pollença

-After Alcúdia, your next stop will be the Port de Pollença after a quick 15 minute drive.
+After Alcúdia, your next stop will be Port de Pollença after a quick 15 minute drive.
 This strategic naval port is set against the stunning backdrop of the Tramuntana mountain range, with sandy beaches and clear, shallow water perfect for swimming.

 Depending on the weather during your tour, swimming may not be top of mind, so consider spending the 30 minutes during this stop strolling through the Pine Walk promenade.
-This beautiful, shaded promenade lined with ancient pine trees offers stunning views of the bay and adds to the serene experience of this stop.
+This shaded promenade lined with ancient pine trees offers stunning views of the bay and adds to the serene experience of this stop.

 Tranquil beachfront promenade in Mallorca with pine trees and crystal-clear turquoise waters.